St. Agatha (film)

-St. Agatha is a 2018 American horror film directed by Darren Lynn Bousman and starring Sabrina Kern and Carolyn Hennesy.
+St. Agatha is a 2018 American horror film directed by Darren Lynn Bousman and starring Sabrina Kern, Hannah Fierman, and Carolyn Hennesy.
 It premiered at the Overlook Film Festival on April 20, 2018.

 Plot

 In 1957, a homeless young pregnant woman named Mary runs away from her abusive father following the accidental death of her younger brother William.
 When her boyfriend Jimmy's band goes on tour, she chooses not to go with them and instead goes to a soup kitchen.
 There a nun offers her refuge in a convent where she must obey the strict rules of Mother Superior.
 When she attempts to leave the convent, they drug her and rename her "Agatha", locking her inside a coffin that they only open to feed her and reinforce their brainwashing.

 At a "donor breakfast" where the girls are judged by the convent's donors Mary escapes from the house and runs aimlessly through the woods but falls and gets her arm caught in a bear trap.
 The Wrights, a donor couple, bring her back to the house, where Mother Superior commands her to put her wounded arm in saltwater as punishment.

 Jimmy tracks Mary down and visits the convent but Mother Superior tells her that Jimmy will be killed if she does not send him away.
 When Jimmy will not leave at her request, Mary insists that her name is "Agatha" now and that he is not even the father of her unborn child.
 Jimmy leaves distraught.

 Sarah, another girl housed in the convent, tells Mary that she believes that the nuns took her healthy baby boy David at birth and told her a lie that he had been stillborn.
 Mother Superior chastises Sarah for talking, then gives her the opportunity to stay in the convent as a nun if she takes a vow of silence and cuts off her tongue, which Sarah does.